BFonteh/alx-low_level_programming/0x08-recursion/README.md

-This directory contains codes on recursion in c
+This directory contain exercises on C programming